 Consider your budget and time

-Though Hansen recommends the 10-week course to almost everyone, it also depends on the student’s financial situation.
+Though Bay recommends the 10-week course to almost everyone, it also depends on the student’s financial situation.

 “It all comes down to their budget and plan on where to work after.
-It really depends on each person’s individual need and life situation,” says Hansen.
-“We really pride ourselves on listening to the needs of our customers and students, and then adapting our program, delivery, and plan for them to meet their needs.”
+It really depends on each person’s individual need and life situation,” says Bay.
+“We really pride ourselves on listening to the needs of our customers and students, and then adapting our program, delivery and plan for them to meet their needs.”

 IHE also offers single-machine courses, but these are only recommended for people in certain circumstances.
 For example, if a person is already employed and their company requires them to get training on a specific machine.
 Or, a person already has a job offer on the condition that they get training on a particular machine.